turf00/jbook/docs/coding/jvm/jvm-troubleshooting.md

 jcmd <pid> Thread.print
 ```

-jcmd will output to the shell where you execute the command and can be piped to a file.
++ jcmd will output to the shell where you execute the command and can be piped to a file.
++ jcmd requires the JDK be installed it is not part of the JRE.

 In Java 11+ the dump also includes how long the thread has been running as well as the CPU time for the thread.
 Example